Huffman Code Discussion and Implementation

 The Following tree results:

-In order to handle a 256 character alphabet, which may require code lengths of up to 255 bits, I created a libraries that performs standard bit operations on arrays unsigned characters.
+In order to handle a 256 character alphabet, which may require code lengths of up to 255 bits, I created a library that performs standard bit operations on arrays unsigned characters.
 Versions prior to 0.3 use a library designed specifically for 256 bit arrays.
-Later versions use a library designed for arbitrary length arrays.
-Though I haven't used my libraries outside of this application, they are written in the same portable ANSI C as the rest of my Huffman code library.
+Later versions use a bitarry library designed for arbitrary length arrays.
+Both versions of he library are written in the same portable ANSI C as the rest of my Huffman code library.

 Writing Encoded Files